-13 Jun Physicians Driving the Next Generation of Cancer Care by Dr. Lee Schwartzberg
+Physicians Driving Next Generation of Cancer Care By Dr. Lee Schwartzberg

 It is one of the most exciting times in cancer care – new therapies are being approved on a rapid basis which means we have more treatment options than ever and patients are living longer.
 In 2017 there were 13 approvals for cancer in 11 weeks and 16 new molecular entity approvals by the FDA.
 This incredible progress, however, means it is becoming increasingly difficult to keep up with the research.

 Peter A. Beatty articulated it well when he said, “Many of us have to see what walks in the door and enjoy being ‘generalists’; but in today’s information world, it is difficult, if not impossible, to stay abreast of all the advances.”

 In my role as Chief Medical Officer at OneOncology my goal is to equip every provider with the resources, tools and technology to provide clinical excellence in cancer care.

 We have created a physician advisory board, OneCouncil, comprised of oncologists from each practice to direct the office of the CMO and the OneOncology executive team on clinical and strategic initiatives.
 Formalizing a governance structure with physician representatives from across the network will ensure we are identifying best practices from every clinic.